AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 RSEs will be assigned based on discussion between the researchers, RSEs, and Aalto Scientific Computing (the RSE group).
-Your agreement is with the RSE group, so your RSEs may change (even though we'll try to avoid this).
+Your agreement is with the RSE group, so your RSEs may change if there is a need (even though we'll try to avoid this).

-We can never promise specific results in a specific time: we always agree based on a certain amount of time.
-As you can expect, projects can sometimes take far longer than expected, so we try to budget plenty of buffer into projects to accomplish the mandatory tasks.

-Our exact scheduling system is not yet decided: if you start now, you help design the system.
+We will work with you to give a good view of how long we take something will take and any risks (as in, what if it turns out to not be possible?)
+We can't promise specific results in a specific time (no one can), but we do try to give the best estimates we can.
+This planning includes any buffer and backup plans.

+It may take some time to fit your project into our schedule (of course this also depends on the urgency.)
+We realizes that your schedule is also uncertain, but we hope that you can find time to work with us once we start, since otherwise we may move on and requeue your project.

+A project doesn't have to be done "all at once" but can be interleaved with your own work schedule.

 Costs and time tracking